 It started with a collaboration with Russia, and grew to build technical partnerships with, for instance, the Austrian Space Research Institute (IWF).
-The IWF has contributed to the orbiter's magnetometer and helped with the calibration of the flight instrument.
+The IWF contributed to the orbiter's magnetometer and helped calibrate the flight instrument.

-Meanwhile, space officials from the UN Office for Outer Space Affairs, the International Astronautical Federation, the European Space Agency, the Asia-Pacific Space Cooperation Organization, Brazil, France, Pakistan and Russia have sent congratulatory videos or letters to China ahead of the launch and expressed a desire to strengthen aerospace cooperation.
+Meanwhile, space officials from the UN Office for Outer Space Affairs, the International Astronautical Federation, the European Space Agency, the Asia-Pacific Space Cooperation Organization, Brazil, France, Pakistan and Russia have expressed a desire to strengthen aerospace cooperation with China.

 In 2003, China became the third country to put a man in space with its own rocket after the former Soviet Union and the United States.

-And it landed Change-4 on the moon in January 2019 — a move that no other nation has managed since NASA's Apollo missions in the late 1960s and early 70s.
+And it landed Change-4 on the far-side of the moon in January 2019 — a move that no other nation has managed.

 But landing on Mars will be a whole new challenge in itself.
 More experienced spacefaring nations have failed, including the Europeans and Russians with ExoMars 2016, and Japan has failed on Mars as well.